 The oscillating mass increment $\delta m^{*}\left(t\right)$ in Eq. (\ref{eq:nav_stokes}) acts as a parametric drive, which is known to lead to instabilities \citep{Landau_Lifshitz_Mechanics}.
 In the following we identify the parametric instability of the charge density $\rho$.
 It is convenient to take the divergence of Eq. (\ref{eq:nav_stokes}) and to combine the result with the continuity equation (\ref{eq:conti}), including the drive-induced temporal modulation of $m^{*}\left(t\right)$.
-We find
+Doing so, we find

-where we neglected the pressure term $p$ in Eq. (\ref{eq:rho_nonlin_eq}) since it's contribution is subleading to the long-range Coulomb potential \citep{Lucas20182D,kiselev2021_superdiffusive_modes}, \footnote{The Fourier transform of the Coulomb potential is $V\left(q\right)=2\pi/q$ and is responsible for the characteristic $\sim\sqrt{q}$ dispersion of two dimensional plasmons, whereas the pressure term scales as $\sim q$ and will only contribute a small correction.}.
-Except otherwise indicated, here and in the following, derivatives act on all functions to the right.
-In what follows, we will also neglect the time dependent contribution to the damping term, which is negligible in comparison to the static one.
+where we neglected the pressure term $p$ since its contribution is subleading to the long-range Coulomb potential \citep{Lucas20182D,kiselev2021_superdiffusive_modes}\footnote{The Fourier transform of the Coulomb potential is $V\left(q\right)=2\pi/q$ and is responsible for the characteristic $\sim\sqrt{q}$ dispersion of two dimensional plasmons, whereas the pressure term scales as $\sim q$ and will only contribute a small correction.}.
+Unless otherwise indicated, throughout the paper, derivatives act on all functions to the right.
+In our derivations, we also neglect the time dependent contribution to the damping term, which is negligible in comparison to the static one.

-We proceed with the linear stability analysis of Eq. (\ref{eq:rho_nonlin_eq}).
-Writing $\rho=\bar{\rho}+\delta\rho$, where $\delta\rho$ is a small perturbation of the background charge density $\bar{\rho}$, and performing a Fourier transform in the spatial variables, to linear order in $\delta\rho$ we obtain